infinitered/ignite-bowser/readme.md

 For a walkthrough about how React Navigation v5 works, check out Harris Robin's post: [Getting Started with the New React Navigation v5 and Ignite Bowser v5](https://shift.infinite.red/getting-started-with-the-new-react-navigation-v5-and-ignite-bowser-v5-31fb4a57f2b9).

 **screens**
 This is where your screen components will live.
-A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
+A screen is a React component that will take up the entire screen and be part of the navigation hierarchy.
 Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.

 **services**
 Any services that interface with the outside world will live here (think REST APIs, Push Notifications, etc.).